top of page

 The Loss of Natural Community

-The Gospel Breaks Barriers and Creates Community:
+The Gospel Breaks Barriers and Creates Community

-Matter of Prudence:
+Matter of Prudence

 Natural community is valuable.
 However, must a Christian move close to their fellow church members?
 Must a Christian try to condense their social circle to prevent a fragmented life?
 No, because this is not a command in the Bible.
 This is a matter of prudence.
 I’d argue that it’s just plain easier and more compelling for someone to integrate daily life when there’s geographic proximity.
-It’s honorable for people to intentionally seek after a natural community where the location of their local church, school, and workplace are in close proximity to where they live, and where their neighbors, colleagues, and coworkers are their friends.
+It’s honorable for people to intentionally seek after a natural community where the location of their local church, school, and workplace is in close proximity to where they live, and where their neighbors, colleagues, and coworkers are their friends.
 Deep and abiding relationships in the body flourish in this type of environment.
 However, natural community is not the goal.
-But rather the goal is to become increasingly like Christ.
+Rather, the goal is to become increasingly like Christ.
 Paul expresses this aim as the attainment of “the measure of the stature of the fullness of Christ” (Eph.
 4:13).
-The goal of community is to build up the body for Christ conformity, and natural community is a sweet and compelling way to grow together in our affection towards one another and God.
+The goal of community is to build up the body for Christ conformity, and natural community is a sweet and compelling way to grow together in our affection toward one another and God.

 Tuezong Xiong (BS, University of Northwestern–St. Paul) received his bachelors degree in Pastoral Ministry and Bible at the University of Northwestern – St. Paul.
 He is currently studying at Bethlehem College & Seminary in Minneapolis, MN for his Masters of Divinity.
 He is the husband of Pa Kou.
 He also blogs at www.tuezongxiong.wordpress.com.